blurrycontour/zuul-gerrit/doc/source/zuul.rst

   file patterns listed here.
 This field is treated as a regular expression and multiple expressions may be listed.

+**skip-if (optional)**

+  This job should not be run if all the patterns specified by the optional fields listed below match on their targets.
+When multiple sets of parameters are provided, this job will be skipped if any set matches.

+  *project* (optional)
+    The regular expression to match against the project of the change.

+  *branch* (optional)
+    The regular expression to match against the branch or ref of the change.

+  *all-files-match* (optional)
+    A list of regular expressions intended to match the files involved in the change.
+This parameter will be considered matching a change only if all files in a change match at least one of these expressions.

+    The pattern for '/COMMIT_MSG' is always matched on and does not have to be included.

 **voting (optional)**
   Boolean value (``true`` or ``false``) that indicates whatever a job is voting or not.
 Default: ``true``.